 Another thing to be noted, which is obvious to someone who has already been to Cambodia but new information to someone who hasn’t, is that the US Dollar is currency of choice for anything above a very small purchase.

 This is a good thing.
 Regardless of your view on the future of the US Dollar, having your property denominated in the greenback is far better than in some of the local currencies.
 Some of them like the Vietnamese Dong and Indonesian Rupiah have performed badly for many years due to inflation.

 Is Cambodia Property a Good Investment?

 It’s not the usual investment recommendation.
-But that may be precisely the reason why Cambodia property has so much potential.
+But that’s precisely the reason why Cambodia property has so much potential.
 There’s money to be made by investing in frontier markets which aren’t yet overrun by foreign capital.

-Cambodia isn’t spoken about very much on Bloomberg or CNN.
-But that’s probably a good thing.
+Cambodia isn’t spoken about very much on Bloomberg or CNN, but that’s a good thing.
 While everyone else hasn’t yet discovered Cambodia, the nation’s GDP continues to grow by over 7% annually.

 Infrastructure, ports, and new roads are being built.
 The process of economic liberalization continues on.
-Large multinational firms, lured by low taxes and business-friendliness, set up shop and bring expats along with them.
+Large multinational firms, lured by low taxes and business-friendliness, are setting up shop and bringing expats with them.